-A description of the roles and contributions of One-Stop partners, including cost allocation.
+• A description of the roles and contributions of One-Stop partners, including cost allocation.

 GLBMW! has entered into MOU's with all required one-stop partners.
 In general terms, the MOU's state that the parties shall make referrals as appropriate to each other's programs, and shall coordinate their programs to maximize efficiency and minimize duplication.
 The MOU process includes IFA's.
-GLBMW! shall implement the uniform IFA process and funding structure agreed upon the Michigan Talent Investment Agency and the Michigan Works!
+GLBMW! shall implement the uniform IFA process and funding structure agreed upon the Michigan Department of Labor and Economic Opportunity - Worforce Development and the Michigan Works!
 Agencies.
 GLBMW! shall encourage required partners to co-locate in our one-stop centers as appropriate.

-- 25. A description of how training services outlined in the WIOA Section 134 (Adult and Dislocated Worker) will be provided through the use of individual training accounts, including: - If contracts for training services will be used.
+25. A description of how training services outlined in the WIOA Section 134 (Adult and Dislocated Worker) will be provided through the use of individual training accounts, including:

+• If contracts for training services will be used.

-GLBMW! will use contracts for training services instead of Individual Training Accounts (ITA's), as appropriate, when needed for an apprenticeship, providing onthe-job training, customized training, or incumbent worker training.
+GLBMW! will use contracts for training services instead of Individual Training Accounts (ITA's), as appropriate, when needed for an apprenticeship, providing on-the-job training, customized training, or incumbent worker training.

-Coordination between training service contracts and individual training accounts.
+• Coordination between training service contracts and individual training accounts.